Changing the look of the site

 Add a header image

-From the Site drop down list, select Add Header Image to display the Header Image widget settings.
+From the Add widget drop down list, select Add Header Image to display the Header Image widget settings.

 The recommended size of the header image is 1170 x 150 pixels width x height.
 If the image is not the correct size, you may find that it interferes with the look of the Home page in Site Builder.